mc-ireiser/termoDaQ/README.md

 - January 17, 2018.
 Reception of package with the first 10 PCB boards from the factory in China.

 - January 18, 2018.
-Assembly and welding of components in the first plate, my main goal has been met, now termoDaQ is real :)
+Assembly and welding of components in the first board, my main goal has been met, now termoDaQ is real :)

 - April 4, 2018 begins the process of manufacturing the second prototype in PCB with updates and corrections of the feedback applied.

 ## Translation

-English translation using google translator, If you wish, you can help me translate the readme file correctly.
+English translation using google translator.

+If you wish, you can help me translate the readme file correctly.

 ## License